wodsuz/EasyApplyJobsBot/README.md

 ## Installation 🔌

-- clone the repo `git clone https://github.com/wodsuz/LinkedinEasyApplyJobsBot`
+- clone the repo `git clone https://github.com/wodsuz/EasyApplyJobsBot`
 - Make sure Python and pip is installed
-- Install dependencies with `pip install -r requirements.txt`
+- Install selenium with `pip install selenium`
 - Make sure GeckoDriver is installed
-- Make sure Firefox profile is created and its root directory is listed inside the .env file you created.
+- Either create firefox Profile and put its path on line 8 of config.py or enter your linkedin credentials line 11 and 12 of config.py.
 - Modify config.py according to your demands.
 - Run `python3 linkedin.py`
 - Check Applied Jobs DATA .txt file is generate under /data folder